Different Methods for Connecting Multiple Ethernet Switches Discussed

 The Ethernet switches are connected in either of these three ways:

-- Switch Stacking: Stacking is an advanced technique of interconnecting Ethernet switches.
+Switch Stacking: Stacking is an advanced technique of interconnecting Ethernet switches.
 This technique is used to connect multiple Ethernet switches when a higher number of Ethernet switches are to be interconnected and daisy chain topology does not suffice.
 This technique allows connecting up to 24 Ethernet switches.
-This technique is used for enhancing the efficiency of an Ethernet network by stacking up the switches.
+This technique of stackable network switches are used for enhancing the efficiency of an Ethernet network.
 This technique offers higher scalability and easy maintenance of the switches as it does not involve any loops of bottleneck connections.
 In this technique, all the stacked switches together act as a single, powered-up switch.

 The purpose of this technique is to form a topology of Ethernet switches.
 The following are two types of topologies formed using this technique.